 See these related trainings, articles, and white papers:

 aiR for Review's process is similar to training a human reviewer: explain the case and its relevance criteria, hand over the documents, and check the results.
-If aiR misunderstood any part of the relevance criteria, explain that part in more detail, then try again.
+If the application misunderstood any part of the prompt criteria, simply explain that part in more detail, then try again.

 When setting up the first analysis, we recommend running it on a sample set of documents that was already coded by human reviewers.
-If aiR's predictions are different from the human coding, revise the Prompt Criteria and try again.
+If the resulting predictions are different from the human coding, revise the prompt criteria and try again.
 This could include rewriting unclear instructions, defining an acronym or a code word, or adding more detail to an issue definition.

 aiR for Review's analysis is powered by Azure OpenAI's GPT-4 Omni large language model.
-The LLM is designed to understand and generate human language, and it is trained on billions of documents from open datasets and the web.
+The LLM is designed to understand and generate human language.
+It is trained on billions of documents from open datasets and the web.

 Azure OpenAI does not retain any data from the documents being analyzed.
 Data you submit for processing by Azure OpenAI is not retained beyond your organization’s instance, nor is it used to train any other generative AI models from Relativity, Microsoft, or any other third party.
 For more information, see the white paper A Focus on Security and Privacy in Relativity’s Approach to Generative AI.